CHABITBlunk/cs457/notes/chapter-3.md

     - each datagram has source & destination ip

 ### connectionless demultiplexing

-- when creating socket, must specify host-local port number
+- when creating socket, must specify host-local port num
 - when creating datagram to send to udp socket, must specify destination ip & destination port
-- when receiving host receives udp segment, checks destination port number in segment, directs udp segment to socket with that port number
+- when receiving host receives udp segment, checks destination port num in segment, directs udp segment to socket with that port num
 - ip/udp datagrams with same destination port but different source ips and/or source ports will be directed to same socket at receiving host
 - uses only destination port

 ### connection-oriented demultiplexing

 - tcp socket identified by 4-tuple
   - source ip
   - source port